How the Protests in Lebanon Became the Biggest to Sweep the Country in a Decade

 On the protest-filled street leading to the country’s parliament last night—a woman sat at a table, inviting demonstrators to suggest names for a transitional council for the country.
 The names laid-out on the table included a few former MPs, seen by some as outside the system.
 Some people struggled to come-up with names, jokingly suggesting relatives.

 Demonstrations in Lebanon are often called for by party leaders and people come to the street carrying party and sectarian flags.
-Some protestors say these leaders have fostered sectarian divisions to help keep them scared and oppressed.
+Some protesters say these leaders have fostered sectarian divisions to help keep them scared and oppressed.

 But this time is different, just a sea of Lebanon’s cedar-crested flags carried by protesters.
 “The Lebanese people are one,” a man chants on a megaphone.
 “The Lebanese people are one,” the crowd responds.